Leibniz-HBI/smo-wiki/README.md

     4. pushes the changes back to the repository

-# How to change website design and Layout
+# How to change website design and layout

 To change the website layout follow instructions by Theme creators (Github supported Minimal theme): https://github.com/pages-themes/minimal